Image credit: “Hãy Bầu cho Tổng Thống Donald Trump”

 Vietnam’s high perception of American (Pew Research 2017) is certainly not a result of official state media in Vietnam — quite the contrary.

 Based on our experience with Vietnamese friends and family, the Vietnamese fondness for America can be attributed to 3 factors:

 1) Vietnamese-Americans are Thriving

-After North and South Vietnam’s reunification, there was a large Vietnamese refugee population that fled to America.
+After North and South Vietnam’s reunification, there was a large Vietnamese refugee population who fled to America.
 These Vietnamese, as well as younger Vietnamese studying abroad in the USA, were and are thriving — they have above-average academic achievement and above-average salaries compared to the American median (e.g. the median Vietnamese-American income was $82,400 in 2019, compared to a median $65,712 USD for all Americans).

 Having come from literally nothing, the success of Vietnamese-Americans reinforces the forgotten American Dream — that hard-work, intelligence, family-values and abstinence from criminality provide a sure-fire path for upward mobility (Ngoc, 1991).
 Who wouldn’t admire a country that allowed them to exercise such fruitful self-determination?
-The success of Vietnamese-Americans also thoroughly refutes the idea that the USA is systemically racist or suffers from so-called “white supremacy” — one of the much-abused criticisms of the USA from other wealthy nations who, ironically, have much more difficulty integrating their own immigrants.
+The success of Vietnamese-Americans also thoroughly refutes the idea that the USA is systemically racist or suffers from so-called “white supremacy” — one of the much-abused criticisms of the USA from other wealthy nations who, ironically, have much more difficulty integrating immigrants of their own.

-Back in Vietnam proper, neighbours speak among neighbours and the good news is spreading — it is hard to find an urban neighbourhood that doesn’t have one or more direct connections with the USA or another Western country, such as a family member living/studying abroad, or a neighbour married to a foreigner.
+Back in Vietnam proper, neighbours speak among neighbours and the good news about Vietnamese abroad is spreading — it is hard to find an urban neighbourhood that doesn’t have one or more direct connections with the USA or another Western country, such as a family member living/studying abroad, or a neighbour married to a foreigner.
 Among them, the news of success is relayed and admired.